kfitzgerald/dirty-points/README.md

 Initial working build, months of unfinished work previous to this 🤣

+# Contributing

+Have some ideas, feedback, or want to add some features?
+Hit me up on Discord, open an issue, or fire a PR this way!

 # Toolchain

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).